-1. Use the check boxes to select one or more rules.
+- 1. Use the check boxes to select one or more rules. - 2.
+Click the Delete button at the upper side of the table.

 6.10.
 Configuring Security Server Settings

 Security Servers use their caching mechanism to deduplicate antimalware scanning, optimizing this process.
 One step further with scanning optimization is to share this cache with other Security Servers.